Kannur International Airport: Airlines and destinations

-Statistics

 Operational infrastructure

 Kannur Airport has one runway, 07/25 which is 3050 × 45 m.
 Runway 07/25 orientation permits an obstacle-free approach.
 Runway 25's end will have Category I approach lighting and the 07 end will have simple approach lighting.
 The runway will be extended to 4000 m after the airport is commissioned.
 Land acquisition of about 260 acres is underway for this purpose.
 The runway will have a full-length parallel taxiway and its apron will allow 20 wide-bodied aircraft to park simultaneously.

 The airport's air navigation services and air traffic control will be handled by the Airports Authority of India (AAI).
 The ATC tower will be equipped with Doppler variable omni range and distance measuring equipment, air traffic system automation, instrument landing system, voice recorder, and a GPS clock system.
 It will have VHF communication facilities and equipment for obtaining radar signals from the Cochin International Airport.
 The tower is 30 m high and has a floor area of 1923 m2.

 Various weather monitoring, weather forecasting and alert systems are being installed at the airport by the India Meteorological Department (IMD).
 The Automated Weather Observing System (AWOS) for weather observations, is supplemented by climatological data, weather forecasting and aerodrome warning from IMD.
 The IMD will send minute-by-minute weather updates in the form of audio messages directly to pilots, instead of passing the information manually to the ATC and through them to the pilot.
 The information could include wind speed, gusts and direction, temperature and dew point, visibility, density, altitude, thunderstorm, lightning etc. ensuring smooth aircraft operation.

 The airport will have a 300 m-long, 90 m-wide runway end safety area (RESA) on both ends of the runway.
 This reduces the risk of casualties and damage to aircraft in the event of an undershoot, overshoot or excursion from the runway.
-The RESA is protected with a reinforced earth wall.
+The RESA is protected with a Reinforced Earth wall.
 The airport will have an isolation bay towards the 07 side.
 An isolation bay, with a diameter of 125 m is a special parking space created for an aircraft facing an exigency like hijack or bomb threat.

-Various ground support equipment (GSE) will be available to service the aircraft between flights.
-These include dollies, chocks, aircraft service stairs, aircraft refuelers, transporters, catering vehicles, and belt loaders.
 Ground handling in the airport will be managed by Air India Air Transport Services Ltd. (AI-ATSL).